Stem Cell Treatments For Inherited Genetic Diseases

-There are a large number of inherited genetic diseases (like sickle cell anemia) that can now be accurately diagnosed early in fetal life by examining fetal DNA obtained by chorionic villus sampling or amniocentesis.
-In most cases the testing is done because the disease has been identified to run in the family.
+There are a large number of inherited genetic diseases that can now be accurately diagnosed early in fetal life by examining fetal DNA obtained by chorionic villus sampling or amniocentesis.
+In most cases, the testing is done because the pregnant patient and their partner have been identified to be a carrier for this condition, or the condition is known due to family history.
+Treatment options depend on the specific condition.
+Some conditions are treatable with stem cell transplantation.

-Some of these diseases are treated after birth by bone marrow transplantation.
-However, successful bone marrow transplantation after birth is limited by lack of donor stem cells, damage already done to the baby by the disease, rejection of the donor cells by the baby’s immune system, and, in some cases, rejection of the baby’s tissue by the donor cells (graft-versus-host disease or GVHD).
+Successful bone marrow transplantation after birth is limited by several factors including a lack of an eligible donor, damage already done to the baby by the disease, rejection of the donor cells by the child’s immune system, and, in some cases, rejection of the baby’s tissue by the donor cells (graft-versus-host disease or GVHD).

-Many of the problems associated with transplantation of stem cells after birth are related to immune rejection.
+Many of the problems associated with transplantation of stem cells after birth are related to the toxic treatment preparation and immune rejection.
 Transplantation before birth into a fetus whose immune system is not fully developed may overcome these problems.

 Inherited Genetic Diseases Treatable with Stem Cells